FREE ATTRACTIONS AND TOURS

 SCIENTIFIC AND CULTURAL FACILITIES DISTRICT (SCFD) FREE DAYS

-Colorado residents can enjoy the following cultural attractions for free on select days throughout the summer: The Denver Art Museum (March 4, April 1 and May 6, 2017 — free to all, not just Colorado residents); Denver Botanic Gardens at York Street (March 22 and April 2, 2017); Denver Botanic Gardens at Chatfield (March 7 and April 4, 2017); Denver Museum of Nature & Science (March 13, April 10 and April 30, 2017).
+Colorado residents can enjoy the following cultural attractions for free on select days throughout the spring: The Denver Art Museum (June 3, 2017 — free to all, not just Colorado residents); Denver Botanic Gardens at York Street (June 14, 2017); Denver Botanic Gardens at Chatfield (June 6, 2017); Denver Museum of Nature & Science (June 4, 2017).
 Check the website for even more free days.

 CHILDREN'S MUSEUM FREE TARGET TUESDAYS

 Every first Tuesday of the month (June 6, 2017)

 With several themed worlds of wonder for kiddos to explore, the Children's Museum of Denver at Marsico Campus is free every first Tuesday of the month from 4–8 p.m.

 Learn how to make money!
 The U.S. Mint can produce more than 50 million coins a day, each one stamped with a little "D" for Denver.
 Free guided tours show every step in the process of turning a dull, blank, metal slug into shiny pocket change.

 Located 60 miles from Denver, the awe-inspiring Garden of the Gods features gigantic 500-foot high red sandstone rock monuments at the base of Pikes Peak.

 The expansive Denver Skate Park — one of the most renowned skate parks in the country — is filled with bowls for all levels of skating skill.
 Admission is free.
 Helmets are required.